1957 Mille Miglia

 The 24. edizione Mille Miglia (Italian for "One Thousand Miles") was an auto race held on a course totalling 992.332 mi, made up entirely of public roads around Italy, mostly on the outer parts of the country on 11–12 May 1957.
-The route was based on a round trip between Brescia and Rome, with start/finish in Brescia.
+The route was based on a round trip in northern Italy, starting in Brescia, following the Adriatic Sea coast, crossing mountains to Rome, and returning via mountains passes to Brescia.
 It was the 3rd round of the 1957 World Sportscar Championship season.
+It was the last edition of the Mille Miglia as a flat out race as the Ferrari of Alfonso de Portago and Edmund G Nelson killed nine spectators near the road, among them five children.
+Including the unrelated fatal crash of Josef H. Göttgens, twelve persons died during the race, leading the Italian government to immediately end the Mille Miglia and banning all motor racing on the public roads of Italy, which also affected the Targa Florio of that year.

-As in previous years, the event was a race against the clock, as the cars were released at one-minute intervals.
-In the Mille Miglia, the smaller displacement, slower cars started first.
-Each car number related to their allocated start time.
+As in previous years, the event was a race against the clock, as the cars were released at one-minute intervals, at night or in the morning hours.
+The smaller displacement, slower cars started first, with each car number related to their allocated start time.
 For example, Wolfgang von Trips's car had the number 532, he left Brescia at 5:32am, while the first cars had started late in the evening on the previous day.
 Some drivers went with navigators, others did not; a number of local Italian drivers had knowledge of the routes being used and felt confident enough that they would not need one.

 This race was won by Scuderia Ferrari driver Piero Taruffi without the aid of a navigator, the 3rd time in the past 4 years that a driver won the race without a navigator.
 He completed the 992-mile distance in 10 hours, 27 minutes and 47 seconds- an average speed of 94.841 mph (152.632 km/h).
-The Italian finished three minutes in front of his second-placed team-mate, the German driver, von Trips.
-Olivier Gendebien and Jacques Washer were next, ensuring Scuderia Ferrari finished 1-2-3.
-The race is marked with fatal crashes of drivers Alfonso de Portago and Josef H. Göttgens, the former involving in an accident that claimed the lives of nine spectators near the road.
+The Italian finished three minutes in front of his second-placed team-mate, German Wolfgang von Trips.
+Belgians Olivier Gendebien and Jacques Washer were next, ensuring Scuderia Ferrari finished 1-2-3.